 My daily routine

 In the evenings, I do a quick 10-minute Pilates video when my husband starts bedtime with the kids.
 Then I get ready for bed with the kids.
 I wash my face, brush my teeth and take out my contacts.
-As using a mattress protector provides a large number of benefits to you and your mattress, considering when you have kids, are extremely useful.
+According to snoozelgreen.com, as using a mattress protector provides a large number of benefits to you and your mattress, considering when you have kids, are extremely useful.
 Find the best amazon mattress protector.

 The biggest change I made is turning off the TV and computer by 10 p.m.
 That alone is a little insane, but it has been really nice to actually wind down and read.
 I am usually ready to go to bed by 11p.m., which is a big change from midnight or later which was often the case before.